plan44/p44features/README.md

 List, will expand with each new project:

+- indicators: areas in a LED strip or matrix used as indicators with different styles
+- rfid: multiple cheap RFID readers as user-detecting "buttons"
 - dispmatrix: time synchronized LED matrix displays for large scrolling text display
 - light: simple PWM light dimmer
 - neuron: sensor triggered "conductance" light effect
 - mixloop: accelerometer triggered ball movement detector and light effect
 - wifitrack: visualizing WiFi SSIDs revealed to the public in probe requests
 - hermel: dual solenoid crocket playing driver
-- rfid: multiple cheap RFID readers as user-detecting "buttons"

 Feature API